ptrpl4/GitBookWiki/programming/js/js.md

 ![](../../aaa-assets/js-2.png)

-Instead of having to write code like this
+Instead of having to write code like:

 ```javascript
 function reqListener() {